A look at the design, market and legacy of Victorian pottery

 Probably the single most famous piece created at the Lear Pottery is the sunflower oyster plate seen above, but as is true of the smaller potteries of Staffordshire, little is known about the company that created it.

 Samuel Lear had a brief but memorable career in the manufacture of majolica.
-Born in 1853 near Hadley, like so many before him, he was a child of the Staffordshire potteries.
+Born in 1853 near Hanley, like so many before him, he was a child of the Staffordshire potteries.
 His father worked as an operator of the kilns at one of the nearby potteries.
-In 1871 the ambitious young man took a job as a clerk in Hanley learning the pottery trade.
-By the age of 21 he opened his own business in Hanley, believed to initially be a pottery warehousing business but by the age of 25 expanded to his own pottery at the Mayer Works, manufacturing all forms of earthenware.
+At the age of eight he joined his father's trade as a pottery ovenman.
+In 1871 the ambitious young man was registered in the census as a "potter's fireman."
+By the age of 21 he opened his own business in Hanley, believed to initially be a pottery warehousing business but is believed to have expanded to decorating china made by other potteries.
+About 1876 he opened his own pottery at the Mayer Works, manufacturing all forms of earthenware.
+In 1881 he also began the manufacture and advertisement of majolica, largely in the Aesthetic taste.
+The following year he expanded his pottery with additional facilities.

 Mayer Works pottery